telekom/testerra-skeleton/README.md

 This project is an implementation of the [getting started](http://docs.testerra.io/testerra/stable/index.html#_getting_started) tutorial.
 All you have to do is, to setup an [own selenium server](http://docs.testerra.io/testerra/stable/index.html#_setup_selenium)

+Testerra and all of its components are published at MavenCentral.
+Make sure you configure your Maven or Gradle to give you access.

 ## Demo App
 For sample page objects and easy testcases we use https://the-internet.herokuapp.com/ as base url for testing.